Angular

 Verify

-Errors triggered from within Browser DevTools are sandboxed, so will not trigger an error handler.
+Errors triggered from within Browser DevTools are sandboxed and won't trigger an error handler.
 Place the snippet directly in your code instead.

 Learn more about manually capturing an error or message in our Usage documentation.